 If a person drives or is in charge of a motor vehicle with a concentration of a specified controlled drug in their body which is above the legal limit, they will be guilty of an offence under section 5A of the Road Traffic Act 1988 (RTA 1988).

 drive, attempt to drive, or

 on a road or other public place

-with a concentration of a specified controlled
+with a concentration of a specified controlled drug in their body

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.